 If you are making brandy with wine, you will only need a still to distill your spirit from a wine to a brandy.
 However, if you are making brandy from a mash you will also need a fermentor.

-The reason that we suggest this still is because not only is it both a still and a fermentor, but it also includes a copper coil.
+The reason that we suggest this still is because not only is it both a still and a fermentor, but it also has a large vessel to add copper mesh.
 Copper is an important element when making moonshine because it is able to neutralize any sulfer in your mash.
 This is an important step to get better tasting shine.

-In addition to its copper coil, this still can also be used as a fermentor which means less for you to buy and store.
+In addition to its large 50L capacity, this still can also be used as a fermentor which means less for you to buy and store.
 It is both an economical choice and one that produces delicious moonshine.

 Delicous Grape Brandy and Grape Moonshine